BigDataBiology/GMGC-mapper/docs/output.md

 `runlog.yaml` is a summary of run metadata (as a YaML file, it is both machine and human-readable).

-The file `summary.txt` should be reproducible and running GMGC-finder twice on the same input should produce the same results.
+The file `summary.txt` should be reproducible and running GMGC-mapper twice on the same input should produce the same results.
 By design, though, `runglog.yaml` includes information such as the time when the analysis was run which is not reproducible.